phuptqn/wpExtra/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 5. Livemesh SiteOrigin widgets in the Appearance > Widgets page.

 == Changelog ==

+= 2.5.9 =
+* Tweak - Enabled lazy load for all the widgets except for the Posts Grid addon.
+Posts Grid utilizes the popular Isotope library for laying out grid elements and Isotope library is not compatible with lazy loading of images.
+* Updated - Freemius SDK 2.3.2 with Opt-In / Out Enhancements, User Change, and More.

+= 2.5.8 =
+* Updated - Freemius SDK 2.3.1 with white label mode, URL whitelisting and other features and bug fixes.

+= 2.5.7 =
+* Fixed - The taxonomy chosen dropdown displaying superfluous taxonomies in the dropdown for Posts Grid.

 = 2.5.6 =
 * Fixed - Some sites reporting error - call to undefined function get_blog_list().